Live Webinar | July 21: The Real Preconstruction Value of 4D. Register now!

 What is LOD?

-In a few words, LOD Level of Detail” or “Level of Development” is an indicator that tells us the state of the information that the BIM model should have at a particular phase of a project.
-It helps you identify and understand the level of data, parameters, and geometry that a BIM model contains.
+In a few words, LOD, or “Level of Detail” / “Level of Development,” indicates the state of the information that the BIM model should have at a particular project phase.
+It helps you identify and understand the level of data, parameters, and geometry that a BIM Model contains.

 Which are the levels of detail?